Back to blog

 XPath is a powerful query language used to select nodes in an XML document that can be utilized for selecting elements in an HTML document.

-Let’s look at an example XPath query, which selects the same span elements as before:
+To learn how to find XPath in Chrome, let’s look at an example XPath query, which selects the same span elements as before:

 driver = webdriver.Chrome()